|

 -

-image is deformed with respect to the object.
-Distortion (%) is
+with respect to the object.
+Distortion (%) is defined as follows:

 where f is the effective focal length and θ